Accenture/mercury/docs/guides/APPENDIX-II.md

 # Distributed trace processor

-The route name "distributed.trace.processor" is reserved for user defined trace aggregator.
+The route name "distributed.trace.processor" is reserved for user defined trace handler.
 If you implement a function with this route name, it will receive trace metrics in a real-time basis.
 Your custom application can then decide how to persist the metrics. e.g. Elastic Search or a database.

 ---